autotest/autotest/documentation/source/main/general/WhitePaper.rst

    in one person, but within a system.
 -  Sharing - you can easily share tests with vendors, partners, and across a wide community.
--  Reproducability - they say 90% of fixing a bug is to get an easily reproducable test case.
+-  Reproducibility - they say 90% of fixing a bug is to get an easily reproducible test case.

 Testing is not about running tests ... testing is about finding and fixing bugs.
 We have to: